Blackprint/Blackprint/README.md

 > Maybe someone skilled like you interested to improve this open source project.<br>
 > And because of their contribution, you can enjoy the improved Blackprint :)

-Please go to this [link](http://stefansarya.gitbook.io/blackprint) for the documentation and version conventions on [CONTRIBUTING.md](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md#version-conventions) if you want to use Blackprint before reaching v1.0.0.
+The documentation haven't been finished ([link](http://stefansarya.gitbook.io/blackprint)), but there are inline documentation on [the template](https://github.com/Blackprint/template-js) and version conventions on [CONTRIBUTING.md](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md#version-conventions) if you want to use Blackprint before reaching v1.0.0.

-If you're looking for minimal sketch example to get started for your project:
+If you're looking for minimal sketch example to get started integrate for your project:
 - [JSBin](https://jsbin.com/bakulux/edit?html,js,output)
 - [StackBlitz](https://stackblitz.com/edit/minimal-blackprint?file=index.js)

+If you want Blackprint to just execute exported JSON, you can just use the engine.

 ## Blackprint Roadmap
 This roadmap could be changed on the future, feel free to request feature or report an issue.